extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/basic_cli.rst

     Topology map generated: /tmp/topology_default_20160811-020715.pdf

-Open the topology file that was generated using the appropriate software.
+Open the topology file that was generated using appropriate software.

 -----------------